natewoodprojects/natewoodprojects/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on a plant site called Blossom!
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Ruby on Rails
-- 👯 I’m looking to collaborate on a Python Project
-- 🤔 I’m looking for help with getting a Python Position
 - 💬 Ask me about gechur.com
 - 📫 How to reach me: natewoodprojects@gmail.com
 - ⚡ Fun fact: I have two kids, and I love video games